This Article was updated on 1 August 2019 following the announcement by the NSW Government that the commencement date of legislation amending the security of payment laws will be 21 October 2019, and the release of amendments to the regulations.

 Instead, a party who has carried out construction work or supplied related good or services will be able to serve a Payment Claim monthly on the last day of the named month in which construction work was first carried, and thereafter on and from the last day of each subsequent month.

-Parties will be free to agree that a right to serve a Payment Claim will accrue on one or more earlier dates in any particular month.
+Parties will be free to agree that a right to serve a Payment Claim will accrue an earlier dates in any particular month.

 Therefore, whilst the concept of a Reference Date will no longer exist, for a Payment Claim to be valid it must be issued after an available date on which a Claimant was entitled to make a progress claim.
 This will, however, arise at least monthly.